icerpc/icerpc-csharp/tools/IceRpc.Protobuf.Tools/README.md

 within MSBuild projects.

 This package includes the Protobuf compiler, `protoc`, and the `protoc-gen-icerpc-csharp` generator.
-The `protoc` compiler is a native tool with binaries for Linux x64, macOS x64 and Windows (x64).
+The `protoc` compiler is a native tool with binaries for Linux x64, macOS x64 and Windows x64.
 The `protoc-gen-icerpc-csharp` generator is a .NET program and requires .NET 8 or later.

 Once you've added the IceRpc.Protobuf.Tools NuGet package to your project, the Protobuf files of your project are automatically compiled into C# files every time you build this project.

+The `protoc` compiler contains several built-in generators, including the C# generator, which is responsible for generating the Protobuf serialization and deserialization code for C#.
+In addition to these built-in generators, `protoc` also executes the external `protoc-gen-icerpc-csharp` generator which is responsible for generating the IceRpc + Protobuf integration code.

+The `protoc` C# generator generates a `.cs` file for each `.proto` file.
+The generated C# file has the same name as the corresponding `.proto` file, but with the name converted to camel case.
+For example, `greeter.proto` is compiled into `Greeter.cs`.

+The `protoc-gen-icerpc-csharp` generator generates a `.IceRpc.cs` file for each `.proto` file.
+The generated C# file has the same name as the corresponding `.proto` file, but with the name converted to camel case.
+For example, `greeter.proto` is compiled into `Greeter.cs`.

 [Source code][source] | [Package][package]